bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 import express from "express";
 import { BoundBucketClient } from "@bucketco/node-sdk";

-// Augment the Express types to include the `boundBucketClient` property on the `res.locals` object
+// Augment the Express types to include a `boundBucketClient` property on the `res.locals` object
 // This will allow us to access the BucketClient instance in our route handlers
 // without having to pass it around manually declare global {